datarootsio/tf-profile/README.md

 ### Mirroring input with `--tee`

 When piping stdinput into `tf-profile`, it is convenient to use the `--tee` flag.
-This flag instructs `tf-profile` to print evry line it parses.
+This flag instructs `tf-profile` to print every line it parses.
 This way you don't lose your detailed Terraform logs, but still get a table at the end.

 Example:
 ```bash